 09 Pat Benatar

-When oddsmakers gave Pat Benatar a 95% chance to be voted into the Rock Hall this year, this nomination seemed like a slam dunk, especially because the female representation in the Rock Hall has been weak.
+When oddsmakers gave Pat Benatar a 95% chance to be voted into the Rock Hall in 2020, the nomination seemed like a slam dunk, especially because the female representation in the Rock Hall has been weak.
 Even though she garnered 882,000 votes, epitomizes classic rock and has major name recognition, it appears that sexism once again raised its ugly head and helped deny her induction.
-Odds should be good though that she gets another chance next year.
-It worked for the Doobie Brothers!

 08 Judas Priest